Theory manual

 are later used by our security proof.
 In particular, the command does internally instantiation

-proofs showing, e.g., that the protocol specifications satisifies the requirements of the typing
+proofs showing, e.g., that the protocol specification satisfies the requirements of the typed

 ›

-This command computes the fixed-point of the protocol.
-It takes two arguments, first the protocol
+This command computes the fixed-point of a protocol.
+It takes two arguments, first the name of the HOL constant representing the

-name (as given in the trac specification) and, second, the name that should be used for constant
+protocol (usually the name given in the trac specification suffixed with @{text "_protocol"}), second, the name that should be

 been specified in HOL.
 Internally, Isabelle's code generator is used for deriving an SML implementation